 If our legal system accepts the killing of babies who, as science proves, have beating hearts after only twenty days in the womb, how can we feel secure for our own lives?
 America must change her moral compass.
 If she doesn’t, God will certainly withdraw His blessings.

 “Life, Liberty, and the Pursuit of Happiness.”
 These three rights are strongly defended and loved by the American people.
 In fact, we have fought wars and risked lives to protect them.
-As we recall the anniversary of Roe vs. Wade, the court case that legalized abortion, we must ask ourselves: what about the rights of the 57 million babies who have been killed since 1973?
+As we recall the anniversary of Roe vs. Wade, the court case that legalized abortion, we must ask ourselves: What about the rights of the 58 million babies who have been killed since 1973?

 Many say that a woman has the “right” to choose.
 And what of the baby’s right?
 Even more, it is illegal in this country to harm the unhatched eggs of an eagle.
 Why then, is it legal to kill an unborn child, who is more precious than any bird?